ryleu/simple-vtt/README.md

 A free demo (that may be laggy and should not be used for actual games) can be found at <https://simple-vtt.herokuapp.com>.

+*Note: this site may go down as Heroku is removing their free tier.
+I am working on an Oracle Cloud version so that hosting can remain free*

 **Table of Contents**
  - [Configuration](#configuration)